MorganR/SudokuSpice/SudokuSpiceDocs/articles/custom-constraints.md

 > Each forward diagonal, and each backward diagonal, needs to contain all possible values.

-We can implement this by adding a constraint header for each possible value on each diagonal.
+We can implement this by adding an objective for each possible value on each diagonal.

-#### Determine unique coordinates
+#### Determine possible coordinates

-The unique coordinates here are those on the forward diagonal, and those on the backward diagonal.
+The possible coordinates here are those on the forward diagonal, and those on the backward diagonal.
 We can find all the coordinates on the forward diagonal as follows:

 ```csharp